 If there is a beauty class, workshop, or convention near you, go.
 You can put these extra classes on your resume.

 As you learn and get better at your job, you could create even better hairstyles, nail designs, and more.
 Keep taking photos and updating your portfolio.
 If you ever want to change jobs, you do not want to be rushing around to find these things.

-Many states require you to take more classes to keep your license, but even if your state does not, take some anyway.
+Many states require you to take more classes, called continuing education, to keep your license, but even if your state does not, take some anyway.
 There is always more to learn so you can get better at your work, and you might find you love something you did not know about before.

 What Are My Legal Rights as Someone Who Speaks English as a Second Language?